About Me Button

 At that time in 1977 compared to now cars were not JUST transportation.
 They defined who you were to some degree and very likely who some of your friends were.
 The allegiance and loyalty to a car brand was massive as a FORD guy or Chevy guy especially in High School.
 Even back then there was a lot less Ford fans.
 The General Motors brands dominated the car culture.
 Just look in the student parking lot at that time to see the cars driven.
 All of the path less followed and very much a “dare to be different” philosophy which would later become a huge part of my personality.

-Further the restoration of my 66 convertible was a constant money drain especially after getting a complete floor and frame rail replacement.
+The restoration of my 66 convertible was a constant money drain especially after getting a complete floor and frame rail replacement.
 Then there was the rear ending accident repair in 1987 which was not done correctly.
 The passenger side quarter panel was compressed and pushed upwards.
-It was supposed to be put on a frame rack and straightened but that did not happen.
+It was supposed to be put on a frame rack and get the rear frame straightened but that did not happen.
 The car was welded together crooked with very expensive NOS Ford parts.
 The body gaps on the trunk lid were awful from almost touching on one side to ½” wide on the other.
 You had to slam it to get it to shut.
 I tried to sue for a bad repair job but I learned a life’s lesson that even though it was a BAD job it still had to be paid for.
 I could spend $5000.00 in lawyer’s fees to win $1000.00.

 Mustangs and other vehicles I have owned in the order of purchase